 As one of the most developed surf towns on the island, Hikkaduwa is home to many cafes, bars, surf schools and shops.
 Benny’s, Main Reef, North Jetty and Beach Break are among the best locations for intermediate to advanced surfers in this area.

 This little gem on the East coast is best surfed between May and October to ride the most consistent waves.
 Arugam Bay is considered comparable to surf towns in Bali and because the water breaks over a reef, is arguably the best wave in Sri Lanka.

 Sections like Elephant Rock, Peanut Farm Beach, and Pottuvil are where you’ll want to be.

 #21 Never Leave Home without Travel Insurance

 I’ve always wondered why people think they can get by without travel insurance.
 On any given trip, anywhere in the world, there is always a chance of theft, injury or travel delay.
-While, fingers crossed, these don’t happen to you, both World Nomads and SafetyWing have comprehensive plans to make sure you’re covered no matter where you are.
+While, fingers crossed, these don’t happen to you, HeyMondo has a comprehensive plan to make sure you’re covered no matter where you are.

 See All Essential Sri Lanka Guides

 Want to continue planning your trip to Sri Lanka?

 Check out my 3 WEEK SRI LANKA ITINERARY or if you prefer to determine the route yourself, read the specialized guides below for some of the best experiences in Sri Lanka: